-What Damages Are Recoverable in My Injury Case?
+What Damages Are Recoverable In My Injury Case In Ohio Or Kentucky?

 Obtaining compensation is the primary purpose for a personal injury lawsuit, but there are a lot of misconceptions about what damages are recoverable.
-We created this page to help current and prospective clients understand what money damages may be recoverable in a personal injury claim in Ohio.
+We created this page to help current and prospective clients understand what money damages may be recoverable in a personal injury claim in Ohio or Kentucky.

 Keep in mind that a lawsuit has many elements.
 If you’re able to prove that negligence caused you harm, you are still required to produce evidence to prove your damages.
 Evidence supporting damages drives value in injury lawsuits.

-Punitive damages are rarely awarded in Ohio.
+Punitive damages are rarely awarded in Ohio or Kentucky.
 Punitive damages, also known as exemplary damages, are designed to financially punish the wrongdoer and deter others from similar conduct.
 Punitive damages are not a factor in most personal injury cases, because they require the plaintiff (the injured person) to prove that the defendant’s conduct was egregious or intentional, a very high burden to meet.

-While injury lawsuits typically involve unjust behavior and someone acting negligently, recklessly or violently, the plaintiff’s damages will likely be restricted to compensatory damages under Ohio law.
+While injury lawsuits typically involve unjust behavior and someone acting negligently, recklessly or violently, the plaintiff’s damages will likely be restricted to compensatory damages under Ohio and Kentucky law.

 Compensatory damages are intended to replace what the injured person lost as a result of his injuries.
 Most personal injury lawsuits center around compensatory damages.